yejoelee/cli/README.md

-# cli
+# CLI
-Lite CLI for MCU
+Lite Command Like Interface for MCU Platform